 Dementia Education And Learning Through Simulation 2 (DEALTS 2) programme

-Researchers at Bournemouth University have developed the ‘Dementia Education And Learning Through Simulation 2’ (DEALTS 2) programme.
+Researchers at Bournemouth University were commissioned by Health Education England (HEE) to develop the ‘Dementia Education And Learning Through Simulation 2’ (DEALTS 2) programme.
 The simulation approach enables staff to consider experiences from the point of view of a person living with dementia.
 Using an experiential learning approach to place staff into the ‘shoes of a person with dementia’ supports knowledge and understanding of how this condition impacts on the person.
 The team hypothesize that this will enable staff to make positive changes to how they care and support people with dementia, and are continuing to evaluate the impact of the DEALTS 2 programme on practice to measure whether this happens.

 Implementation and evaluation

 DEALTS 2 has been delivered as a train-the-trainer model across England in 2017 to 196 trainers from 13 HEE Local Education Boards.

 The team are evaluating the impact of DEALTS 2 on practice using a mixed methods approach underpinned by Kirkpatrick Model for evaluating effectiveness of training over two phases.
 In phase 1 pre and post workshop evaluation forms provide initial evaluation; whilst in phase 2 trainer and staff perspectives are being captured through questionnaires and interviews to determine the impact on practice.

 The DEALTS 2 resources are available to download for free from the HEE website.